What to Eat in Tiong Bahru: 9 Must-Visit Restaurant

-In some instances, customers may feel that the basic S$3 bowl is too plain because it lacks the usual ingredients such as Ngoh Hiang, and they sliced the braised pork belly thinly.
+Sometimes, customers may feel that the basic $3 bowl is too plain because it lacks the usual ingredients, such as Ngoh Hiang, and they slice the braised pork belly thinly.

 You may want to try the upgraded version topped with crispy fried shark fritters, making this dish stand out.
-Then, of course, you could add on both the braised egg and fishcake to make the Lor Mee more satisfying.
+Then, you could add the braised egg and fishcake to make the Lor Mee more satisfying.

-For spice lovers, adding a drizzle of Chinkiang rice-based wine vinegar will add some sour notes.
+Adding a drizzle of Chinkiang rice-based wine vinegar for spice lovers will add some sour notes.
 Sambal chilli and minced garlic will also enhance the savoury notes of the Lor.